twchen/lessr/README.md

         - `num_items.txt`: This file contains a single integer which is the number of items in the dataset.
         - `train.txt`: This file contains all the training sessions.
         - `test.txt`: This file contains all the test sessions.
     3. Each line of `train.txt` and `test.txt` represents a session, which is a list of item IDs separated by commas.
-Note the item IDs must in the range of `[0, num_items)`.
+Note the item IDs must be in the range of `[0, num_items)`.
-    4. See the folder `datasets/sample` for an example of a dataset.
+    4. See the folder [datasets/sample](datasets/sample) for an example of a dataset.

 ## Citation
 If you use our code in your research, please cite our paper: